-- 19. If an entity receives information after the balance sheet date about conditions that existed at the balance sheet date, it shall update disclosures that relate to those conditions, in the light of the new information. - 20.
-In some cases, an entity needs to update the disclosures in its financial statements to reflect information received after the balance sheet date, even when the information does not affect the amounts that it recognises in its financial statements.
-One example of the need to update disclosures is when evidence becomes available after the balance sheet date about a contingent liability that existed at the balance sheet date.
-In addition to considering whether it should recognise or change a provision under SB-FRS 37 Provisions, Contingent Liabilities and Contingent Assets, an entity updates its disclosures about the contingent liability in the light of that evidence.
+- 19 If an entity receives information after the reporting period about conditions that existed at the end of the reporting period, it shall update disclosures that relate to those conditions, in the light of the new information. - In some cases, an entity needs to update the disclosures in its financial statements to reflect information received after the reporting period, even when the information does not affect the amounts that it recognises in its financial statements.
+One example of the need to update disclosures is when evidence becomes available after the reporting period about a contingent liability that existed at the end of the reporting period.
+In addition to considering whether it should recognise or change a provision under FRS 37, an entity updates its disclosures about the contingent liability in the light of that evidence.

-Non-adjusting Events after the Balance Sheet Date
+Non-adjusting events after the reporting period

-- 21. If non-adjusting events after the balance sheet date are material, non-disclosure could influence the economic decisions of users taken on the basis of the financial statements.
-Accordingly, an entity shall disclose the following for each material category of non-adjusting event after the balance sheet date: - (a) the nature of the event; and - (b) an estimate of its financial effect, or a statement that such an estimate cannot be made. - 22.
-The following are examples of non-adjusting events after the balance sheet date that would generally result in disclosure: - a major business combination after the balance sheet date (SB-FRS 103 Business Combinations requires specific disclosures in such cases) or disposing of a major subsidiary; - (b) announcing a plan to discontinue an operation: - (c) major purchases of assets, classification of assets as held for sale in accordance with SB-FRS 105 Non-current Assets Held for Sale and Discontinued Operations, other disposals of assets, or expropriation of major assets by government; - (d) the destruction of a major production plant by a fire after the balance sheet date; - (e) announcing, or commencing the implementation of, a major restructuring (see SB-FRS 37); - (f) major ordinary share transactions and potential ordinary share transactions after the balance sheet date (SB-FRS 33 Earnings per Share requires an entity to disclose a description of such transactions, other than when such transactions involve capitalisation or bonus issues, share splits or reverse share splits all of which are required to be adjusted under SB-FRS 33); - (g) abnormally large changes after the balance sheet date in asset prices or foreign exchange rates; - (h) changes in tax rates or tax laws enacted or announced after the balance sheet date that have a significant effect on current and deferred tax assets and liabilities (see SB-FRS 12 Income Taxes); - (i) entering into significant commitments or contingent liabilities, for example, by issuing significant guarantees; and - (j) commencing major litigation arising solely out of events that occurred after the balance sheet date.
+- 21 If non-adjusting events after the reporting period are material, non-disclosure could influence the economic decisions that users make on the basis of the financial statements.
+Accordingly, an entity shall disclose the following for each material category of non-adjusting event after the reporting period: - (a) the nature of the event; and - (b) an estimate of its financial effect, or a statement that such an estimate cannot be made. - The following are examples of non-adjusting events after the reporting period that would generally result in disclosure: - a major business combination after the reporting period (SB-FRS 103 Business Combinations requires specific disclosures in such cases) or disposing of a major subsidiary; - (b) announcing a plan to discontinue an operation; - (c) major purchases of assets, classification of assets as held for sale in accordance with SB-FRS 105 Non-current Assets Held for Sale and Discontinued Operations, other disposals of assets, or expropriation of major assets by government; - (d) the destruction of a major production plant by a fire after the reporting period; - (e) announcing, or commencing the implementation of, a major restructuring (see SB-FRS 37); - (f) major ordinary share transactions and potential ordinary share transactions after the reporting period (SB-FRS 33 Earnings per Share requires an entity to disclose a description

+- of such transactions, other than when such transactions involve capitalisation or bonus issues, share splits or reverse share splits all of which are required to be adjusted under SB-FRS 33); - (g) abnormally large changes after the reporting period in asset prices or foreign exchange rates; - (h) changes in tax rates or tax laws enacted or announced after the reporting period that have a significant effect on current and deferred tax assets and liabilities (see SB-FRS 12 Income Taxes); - entering into significant commitments or contingent liabilities, for example, by issuing significant guarantees; and - (j) commencing major litigation arising solely out of events that occurred after the reporting period.

-Effective Date
+Effective date

-23. Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2007.
+- 23 Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2007. - SB-FRS 113, issued in December 2012, amended paragraph 11.
+An entity shall apply that amendment when it applies FRS 113.